 And she is not the first person to come forward about sexual assault mismanagement at Linfield.

-AnnaMarie Motis, the former Linfield student representative of the Board of Trustees, filed a lawsuit against the college for negligence in failing to protect her from ex-Chairman David Jubb, who she said sexually assaulted her at a trustee dinner in February of 2019.
+AnnaMarie Motis, the former Linfield student representative of the Board of Trustees, filed a lawsuit against the college for negligence in failing to protect her from ex-Chair of Financial Affairs David Jubb, who she said sexually assaulted her at a trustee dinner in February of 2019.

 The Linfield Review doesn’t identify alleged survivors of sexual assault but Behr said she wanted her name attached to her testimony.